FrancoRaymond/FrancoRaymond/README.md

 ### Current Focus
 I'm currently learning React.js to enhance my skills as a front-end developer and build dynamic, high-performance web applications.

-### Fun Fact
-I’m full of curiosity and always ready to dive into new challenges.